walmartlabs/concord/k8s/agent-operator/README.md

 ## Running in Dev Mode

 Below are the steps to deploy the concord agent operator to the `default` namespace in any local/dev k8s cluster (in this case minikube).

-Before deploying the operator's resources, please ensure the Concord Server URL fields in the yaml specs are correctly pointing to a running instance on your dev or local machine.
+Before deploying the operator's resources, please ensure the Concord Server URL and API token fields in the specs files are correctly pointing  to a running instance on your dev or local machine.
-Make sure that the API token used in the `operator.yml` is valid and working.
+Make sure the API token used in the `operator.yml` is valid and working.

 1. Start the cluster:
   ```